z0on/AFS-analysis-with-moments/README.md

 Last but not least, the script identifies the model run that is the closest to the median across bootstrap replicates and saves two plots for it:
 - `[input filename]_representativeModel.png` : model structure
-- `[input filename]_representativeModel.pdf` : comparison of real and model-derived AFS.
+- `[input filename]_representativeModel.pdf` : comparison of real and model-derived SFS.

 ## Appendix ##